n42n/n3n/README.md

 make install
 ```

-For Windows, MacOS, optimizations and general building options, please check
+For compiling under Windows or MacOS, enabling various optimizations and
-out [Building documentation](doc/Building.md) for compilation and running.

-**IMPORTANT** It is generally recommended to use the [latest stable
+generally other options available to build, please check the [Building
-release](https://github.com/n42n/n3n/releases).
-Please note that the current
-_main_ branch usually is not guaranteed to be backward compatible neither with
-the latest stable release nor with previous _main_ states.
-On the other hand,
+documentation](doc/Building.md)

+The project _main_ branch is used for development work and reflects the code
+that is expected to go into the next release - it is thus possible that it
+has not been fully tested and may contain bugs or partially implemented
+features.
+If you wish to help with testing or to implement a new feature, you
-if you dare to try bleeding edge features, you are encouraged to compile from
+are encouraged to compile from _main_.
+Feedback in the _issues_ tracker is
-_main_ – just keep track of sometimes rapidly occuring changes.
-Feedback in the
-_Issues_ section is appreciated.
+appreciated.

+Once a release is stable, it will be tagged - and if a bug fix needs to be
+backported to a stable release a branch will be created for the patch releases
+containing these backported patches.

 ## Security Considerations